smartfog/fogflow/doc/en/source/scorpioIntegration.rst

                        }
                    }'

+Note: Replace localhost with IP where Fogflow thinbroker is running.

-Step 6:Thinbroker will notify the analytical data to NGSILD broker as in step No 5, NGSI-LD broker has subscribed for the analytical data.
+**Step 6**:Thinbroker will notify the analytical data to NGSILD broker as in step No 5, NGSI-LD broker has subscribed for the analytical data.

-Please prepare the CURL command to query the "result" entities from NGSILD broker.
+**Step 7**:Use the CURL command to query entities of type "daresult" from NGSILD broker.

 .. code-block:: console